 All seventh grade students spend three days at Drey Land in the fall as part of their orientation to Burroughs.
 The program focuses on teamwork, building a sense of community in the class, outdoor adventures and exploring the natural beauty of the area.
 Students often report this to be one of their favorite experiences at Burroughs, citing that it helps them get to know their classmates and feel more comfortable at the school.

-Drey Land Plus is a weekend orientation for all new students entering Burroughs after the primary seventh grade entry point.
-Each of the new (usually) eighth, ninth and tenth graders is paired with a veteran Burroughs student for two and a half days to make friends and learn about the school and its many traditions.
+Drey Land Plus is a weekend orientation for all new students entering Burroughs in ninth grade.
+Each of the new ninth graders is paired with a veteran Burroughs student for two and a half days to make friends and learn about the school and its many traditions.
 Since Drey Land is such an essential part of the seventh grade experience, this program gives all new students a similar familiarity with the "campus to the south."
-It also provides new students with a collection of familiar faces when school begins in September.
+It also provides new students with a collection of familiar faces when school begins.

 Bio Drey Land culminates a year of biology study for 9th graders with four days of intensive field work in the forest and the stream ecosystems.
 Students cooperate in teams to gather data about both the animal and plant communities and the non-living factors so they can discover, identify and evaluate the functions and interrelationships that exist in their natural surroundings.
 Positive attitudes, appreciation for the environment and value for the preservation of natural ecosystems grow out of this primitive camp experience where students work together in a natural setting.